cognitedata/jetfire-cli/README.md

 # Optional, default: upsert
 # Valid values are:
 #   upsert: Create new items, or update existing items if their id or externalId already exists.
 #   create: Create new items.
-Transformation will fail if there are id or externalId conflicts.
+The transformation will fail if there are id or externalId conflicts.
 #   update: Update existing items.
-Transformation will fail if an id or externalId does not exist.
+The transformation will fail if an id or externalId does not exist.
 #   delete: Delete items by internal id.
 action: update